![]() |

 The major factors influencing crevice corrosion are:

+How to evaluate a material's resistance to crevice corrosion?
 A material's resistance to crevice corrosion is usually evaluated and ranked using the critical crevice temperature (CCT) in accordance with the ASTM Standard G48-03: Standard Test Methods for Pitting and Crevice Corrosion of Stainless Steels and Alloys by Use of FeCl3.
 The critical crevice temperature is the minimum temperature (°C) to produce crevice attack and CCT is usually lower than the critical pitting temperature (CPT).
+Computer software such as CRA-Compass can be used to assess the crevice corrosion resistance of an alloy for a given temperature and chloride concentration.

 |